9taails/devops-capstone-project/.github/ISSUE_TEMPLATE/user-story.md

 about: This is a User Story template.
 title: "[FEATURE]"
 labels: enhancement
-assignees: ''

 ---

 ### Role, Function, Benefit
     As a
     I need
     So that

 ## Acceptance Criteria
     Given